8 tips for home workouts with Team Oakley

 Raise one leg, slowly extending it straight out in front of you so it’s parallel to the ground, then slowly lower it back to its original position.
 Repeat with the other leg.

 Continue, alternating legs for as long as you wish.

 4. Get some equipment

-Many of us are strapped for cash right now, but there are a few pieces of inexpensive workout gear that you may want to buy (or already have stashed in a closet at home).
+Many of us are strapped for cash right now, but there are a few pieces of inexpensive workout gear that you may want to buy (or that you already have stashed in a closet).
 Here are a few simple home workout tools the athletes on Team Oakley are using: